 Upper Darby Center, Downingtown Campus and Brandywine Center

-Fall 2020 and Spring 2021 Semesters: Most courses will be held online or as a hybrid (classroom/online) through the fall and spring sessions.
-Certain courses that require a hands-on component will be held in person.
-If you have any questions, you can call Career and Counseling (610-359-5324) or email [email protected] to speak with an academic advisor.
+Spring 2021 Semester: Most classes will be held online during the spring sessions.
+The College is pleased to offer more real-time, synchronous online classes this spring in addition to self-paced, asynchronous online classes.
+Certain courses that require a hands-on component, particularly those in the Allied Health & Nursing division and Emergency Services, Municipal Police Academy, Skilled Trades, Automotive and Advanced Manufacturing programs, will be held in person.
+If you have any questions, it is recommended that you contact the academic department directly, call Career and Counseling Services (610-359-5324) or email [email protected] to speak with an advisor.

 Tuition and Fees: The College is committed to making education affordable.
 Given the ongoing crisis in the United States and in our local community, and in an effort to assist students with the cost of education, there will be no tuition and fee increase for the 2020-2021 academic year.

-Career and Counseling counselors and advisors are available for full services, hours, and staffing, virtually during the fall semester due to the remote learning circumstances (by Zoom video conferencing or by phone).
+Career and Counseling Services’ counselors and advisors are available for full services virtually during the spring semester due to the remote learning circumstances.
 Services vary by day:

 • Monday, Tuesday and Thursday by virtual appointment 8 a.m.-8 p.m.